chrisizeful/SaveLoad/README.md

 - **Serialization:** JSON converters are provided for every Godot type.
 Easily serialize and deserialize entire Nodes and their children, or other types.
 - **Automatic PCK Packing:** Mod creators do not have to use Godot to manually pack their mods.
 Instead, the API packs all mods when the game is first run.
 - **DLL Support:** Load C# assemblies that can hook into the game via StartupAttribute.
 - **A/sycnhronous Loading:** Easily load assets asychronously via AssetLoad.
-Load mods synchronously or asynchronously via SaveLoad.
+Load mods synchronously or asynchronously via SaveLoader.
 Both provide callbacks allowing you to update a loading screen.
 - **Un/load individual mods** Load entire directories of mods or load and unload individual mods.
 Enable users to create lists of mods which they can de/activate one by one or entirely.
 - **ModViewer (UNFINISHED):** A themed UI scene that allows for managing, activating/deactivating lists of mods and individual mods.